Church Audio Guide – 24 Tips For Great Sound

 5)Don’t scrimp on quality

 When you are trying to save money, it can be tempting to see gear you find online or in a music store that might not be a known quality brand name, but it’s cheap.
 If you really want a good system that is going to enhance the worship and is going to last, then please don’t scrimp on quality.
 For your core audio system, your PA amp, speakers, mixer, cables, you want to go for the best quality you can afford.
 If you buy poor quality gear, you could spend many months dealing with problems down the line and trying to figure out how to solve them.
-Even worse, you could end up throwing in the towel with a poor PA system and going back to your church leadership to ask for more money to buy a new system all over again!
+Even worse, you could end up throwing in the towel with a poor PA and going back to your church leadership to ask for more money to buy a new system all over again!

 6)Focus on core sound system